wistcc/wistcc.github.io/_posts/2018-7-05-getting-your-first-job-as-a-software-engineer.md

 Fortunately, as a software engineer, we have several options to get experience without a job like creating a project from scratch, open source collaborations, getting an internship, meetups, and hackathons.

 ## Creating a project from scratch
 If you can create something new, very innovative, that solves a problem for many people, that would be great.
 If not, don’t lose time waiting for that million dollar idea and start working on a simple application.
 Working on a simple and well-defined project has the advantage that you won’t expend time thinking about the requirements instead of working on the code.
-Even another todo app will do the trick.
+Even another to-do app will do the trick.

 Starting a project from an idea and getting it to the finish line will probably help you to:
 - Learn about the life cycle of a software project.
-- Interact with languages, tools, good practices, architectures and more of both sides of the application (front and back end).
+- Interact with languages, tools, good practices, design patterns and more of both sides of the application (front and back end).
 - Get experience with databases.
 - Work with a web server.
 - Acquire knowledge of a version control system (I suggest you to use `git`).

 You can work on this project alone or with some friends.
 Having more people will help to get the experience of how to work on a team which is a very important skill to have.

 When you finish this first project, don't stop.
-Start working on a new idea, use new tools, architectures so you can keep learning and increasing your experience.
+Start working on a new idea, use new tools, design patterns so you can keep learning and increasing your experience.

 After this, you are able to use these projects as a portfolio to show your experience to future employers.